canhminhdo/canhminhdo.github.io/_news/announcement_15.md

 related_posts: false
 ---

-I am delighted to have the opportunity to visit Professor [Santiago Escobar](https://personales.upv.es/sanesro/) at Universitat Politècnica de València (UPV) in Valencia for about one month (27 September 2024 - 26 October 2024) to conduct research on formal specification and verification of post-quantum cryptographic protocols, variant-based unification, and narrowing. :sparkles:
+I am delighted to have the opportunity to visit [Prof. Santiago Escobar](https://personales.upv.es/sanesro/) at Universitat Politècnica de València (UPV) in Valencia for about one month (27 September 2024 - 26 October 2024) to conduct research on formal specification and verification of post-quantum cryptographic protocols, variant-based unification, and narrowing. :sparkles: